MediLedger/saleable-returns/overview/README.md

 ## Solution Overview

-The MediLedger solution comprises of the following three key components:
+The MediLedger solution is comprised of the following three key components:
 * Blockchain: A private blockchain is used to store a lookup directory between a GTIN and a set of URLs.
 The URLs for a GTIN can be used to validate an SGTIN associated with the GTIN.
 The lookup directory is implemented using two smart contracts as described later.
 * Client: The client serves as the interface between industry participants' internal systems and the blockchain.
 The clients also can interact with each other to query for the status of an SGTIN.
 * Internal systems: These are the manufacturers' internal systems such as SAP and TraceLink.
 These store confidential information pertaining to the list of SGTINs manufactured by the manufacturer and can be used to verify a particular SGTIN.

-The following diagrams illustrate the three components as well as the flow of information in two key use cases:
+The following diagrams illustrate the components as well as the flow of information in two key use cases:

 ![Validating a GTIN](validate-sgtin.png)